appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-accumulate.rb prints 'Are we there yet?'
-5 times when the user enters 'yes' after 4 other tries'

-accumulate.rb prints an Array of the words the user entered, '["no", "no", "no", "no", "yes"]'

-accumulate.rb prints an Array of the words the user entered, '["no", "no", "123", "yeah", "yes"]'

 anagram.rb prints "false" when the user enters 'hello,olmec'

 anagram.rb prints "true" when the user enters 'elvis,lives'